 - Salted butter

-Seniors with CFH may have a weakened immune system, which can put them at a higher risk of developing infection.
-These infections could pose major health threats to seniors managing CHF or other chronic conditions.
-Caregivers can help care for seniors with infections while following standard and transmission-based precautions.
-In fact, we offer an Infection Control Specialty Program to help address the risk of infections in seniors.
-This care can help seniors avoid or manage infection without needing to be hospitalized.
+Caregivers can help seniors avoid infections and care for seniors if they do develop an infection by following standard and transmission-based precautions.
+We offer an Infection Control Specialty Program to help address the risk of infections in seniors.
+This care can help seniors avoid or manage infection and reduce the risk of hospitalization.

 Encourage Physical Activity

 It might seem counterintuitive for a seniors with CHF to be active; however, these seniors should strive to keep moving.
-Their fatigue and shortness of breath are easy excuses to stop moving.
-Physical activity can help strengthen heart muscles, which is beneficial for individuals of all ages.
+Fatigue and shortness of breath are easy excuses to stop moving, but physical activity can help strengthen heart muscles, which is beneficial for individuals of all ages.
 It can help improve mood, boost energy levels, and reduce stress.
-Plus, weight loss can help manage weight, lower cholesterol, and improve circulation.
+Plus, weight loss can help manage weight, lower cholesterol, and improve circulation — all of which help reduce strain on the heart.
+A caregiver can help seniors carefully and safely get moving each day.
+This can help seniors improve their balance and strength.

 Seniors with CHF may have a number of different doctors, from their primary care doctor to an occupational therapist.
 Caring Senior Service’s home care emphasizes care coordination.
-Our caregivers can help inform other professional care provides of a patient’s status as necessary.
-We can easily add other healthcare providers to a client’s Tendio Family Portal profile so that they can read care notes and stay informed.
+Our caregivers can help inform other professional care providers of a patient’s status as necessary.
+We also created a Tendio Family Portal, which contains a senior's medication lists, care plan, and other information that can be shared with healthcare professionals as needed.

 Often, caregivers are the eyes and ears for other healthcare providers because we spend the most time with a client.
 We can help healthcare providers be proactive in their care approach and be alerted to early warning signs of health complications.
 Our caregivers can also attend doctor’s appointments to ensure that we stay in the loop on a client’s care.